 Child Passenger Safety Project

 The Dubuque Police Department has joined forces with Mercy Hospital, the Dubuque Fire Department, Steve's Ace Hardware and Operation New View in an effort to reduce child injury and death caused by motor vehicle crashes.
-The police department currently has 4 officers who are certified Child Safety Seat Technicians:
+The police department currently has six certified Child Safety Seat Technicians:

 Officer Becky Stieber, School Resource Officer

 Officer Karen Smith, Traffic Officer

 Officer Andrew Harden, Traffic Officer

 Dawn Young, Police Admin

 The Dubuque Police Department is partnered with Anderson-Weber Toyota, who donated a new Toyota Sienna minivan for use primarily with the Child Safety Seat Program, as well as the DARE program.
 Anderson-Weber has been an excellent partner since this program began in 2001 and we are grateful for their continued support.